-Baldo & Rose’s excellent recent review ‘The anaesthetist, opioid analgesic drugs, and serotonin toxicity: a mechanistic and clinical review’ contains much of academic value, including a thorough documentation and analysis of the many more recent case reports (which further confirms their limited value) and the most complete references on basic research about the in vitro SRI potencies of opioids.
-He concludes that:
+Baldo & Rose’s comprehensive recent review ‘The anaesthetist, opioid analgesic drugs, and serotonin toxicity: a mechanistic and clinical review’ contains much of academic value, including a thorough documentation and analysis of the many more recent case reports (which further confirms their limited value) and the most complete references on basic research about the in vitro SRI potencies of opioids.
+They comment that:

 ‘Anaesthetists must maintain a heightened awareness of its [ST] possible occurrence and a readiness to engage in early treatment to avoid poor outcomes’.

-This may be supplemented by adding, assuming there is an informed awareness that there could be a problem, that in the majority of cases (which involve SRI + SRI, not SRI + MAOI) there is little possibility of a serious or fatal outcome (from ST) as a result of a combination of drugs that only have serotonin reuptake inhibition (or other ‘non-MAOI’ serotonin-related activity) — therefore, Isbister’s counsel not to engage in overly aggressive intervention may be noted.
+This may be supplemented by adding — assuming there is an informed awareness that there could be a problem — that in the majority of cases (which involve SRI + SRI, but not SRI + MAOI) there is little possibility of a serious or fatal outcome (from ST) as a result of a combination of drugs that only have serotonin reuptake inhibition (or other ‘non-MAOI’ serotonin-related activity) — therefore, Isbister’s counsel not to engage in overly aggressive intervention should be noted.

 It is only combinations of MAOI/SRI that have the potential to cause serious and fatal ST — even then specific antidotes (5-HT2A antagonists) should be used cautiously.

-While such symptoms and signs that give rise to a suspicion of ST might not be induced by the addition of the opioid, that does not mean they are not mediated by serotonin and they may, on occasion, be significant enough to call toxicity.
+While symptoms and signs that give rise to a suspicion of ST might not be induced by the addition of the opioid, that does not mean they are not mediated by serotonin and they may, on occasion, be significant enough to call toxicity.
 There are many patients who have features of serotonin excess — that might not reach a degree of severity to justify labelling them as toxicity — solely from therapeutic doses of their SRIs.
 Putting them in a stressful situation (an illness or condition requiring opioids for example) may be enough to make it manifest as ‘toxicity’.
 Such cases reported as an opioid interaction resulting in ST, where mechanistically an interaction seems unlikely or impossible, may therefore reflect association rather than causation.

 No other drugs used in anaesthesia have clinically significant SRI properties and therefore there are no other serotonin-related problems or ST.

 Clinical doses of ketamine for used for induction of anaesthesia, maintenance of analgesia, or treatment of depression, do not result in serotonin re-uptake inhibition (SRI).
 Peak concentrations of ketamine when used for induction of anaesthesia may result in inhibition of norepinephrine reuptake and might theoretically result in exaggerated hypertension when used in the presence of MAO-A or non-selective MAO-AB inhibition; safe concurrent use has been reported in a small number of cases [20-22].
 It is clearly prudent to continue monitor such combinations closely.

 Dexmedetomidine is not a problem; it decreases 5-HT release and has been used to treat serotonin or serotonin+dopamine+adrenergic (i.e. methamphetamine) toxicity.

-Ondansetron doses used for prophylaxis or treatment of PONV have not been associated with ST. Indeed, because they are serotonin antagonists (not agonists), there is no pharmacological reason to suppose that they would be capable of that, despite warnings that have been issued by various ‘agencies’ including the FDA and the UK MHRA.
-These warnings have been criticised and rebutted because they are based solely on poor quality and second-hand case reports which do not describe definite symptoms or signs of ST; more importantly, their pharmacological properties make that inherently implausible [16, 24-29].
+Ondansetron (and related ‘setrons’) used for prophylaxis or treatment of PONV have not been associated with ST. Indeed, because they are serotonin antagonists (not agonists), there is no pharmacological reason to suppose that they would be capable of that, despite warnings that have been issued by various ‘agencies’ including the FDA and the UK MHRA.
+These warnings have been criticised and rebutted because they are based largely on poor quality and second-hand case reports which do not describe definite symptoms or signs of ST; more importantly, their pharmacological properties make that inherently implausible [16, 24-29].
 Even in dosages much higher than those used to prevent or treat PONV, any effect on 5-HT1A or 2A receptors would only produce minor alterations in serotonin that would not contribute significantly life-threatening ST when given to a patient on an MAOI or SSRI .

-It should also be noted that it is important that surgeons and anaesthetists be aware of giving drugs that have ‘off-target’ action as MAOIs — examples at the moment are methylene blue (MB), used in various procedures (see other commentaries for details, and [1, 4, 21]), and high-dose linezolid for infections (NB see metaxalone, Skelaxin, below and separate commentary on metaxalone).
-A proportion of the population take antidepressant drugs that act by serotonin reuptake inhibition (SSRIs and SNRIs), which will interact with MAOIs to precipitate ST. Both MB and linezolid do have MAOI activity at high dosage/blood levels, and can thus precipitate serious or even fatal ST in those already on an SRI [4, 5, 22, 23].
+It should also be noted that it is important that surgeons and anaesthetists be aware of giving drugs that have ‘off-target’ action as MAOIs — examples at the moment are methylene blue (MB), used in various procedures (see other commentaries for details, and [1, 4, 31]), and high-dose linezolid for infections (NB see metaxalone, Skelaxin, below and separate commentary on metaxalone).
+A proportion of the population take antidepressant drugs that act by serotonin reuptake inhibition (SSRIs and SNRIs), which will interact with MAOIs given ‘peri-operatively’ to precipitate ST. Both MB and linezolid do have MAOI activity at high dosage/blood levels, and can thus precipitate serious or even fatal ST in those already on an SRI [4, 5, 32, 33].